Dynamic Precise and Imprecise Probability Kinematics: Introduction

+As pointed out in \cite[Section 6.11.8]{walley}, under assumption \eqref{jeffrey_cond}, Jeffrey's rule is a consequence of coherence.
+It is useful when new evidence cannot be identified with the occurrence of an event, but has the effect of changing the probabilities we assign to the events in partition $\mathcal{E}$.
 It has the practical advantage of reducing the assessment of $P^\star$ to the simpler task of assessing $P^\star(E_j)$, for all $E_j \in \mathcal{E}$.
 In the above example, instead of a full reassessment of probabilities on $\Omega$, the agent only needs to deliberate new assessment of the four probabilities $P^\star(E_0)$ through $P^\star(E_3)$ based on the given information.